 On the other hand, the United States was not the only country in the INSIGHT data to show relatively strong differences in age distribution (Fig. 3), and study-specific differences in sampling almost certainly were another contributing factor to apparent differences between the datasets.
 The INSIGHT study did not enroll children, and a dearth of enrolled cases in the youngest and oldest included age groups may have dampened the signal of subtype-specific differences in risk (Fig. S1).
-To illustrate the impact of uneven sampling across age groups, we subset the AZDHS data to match the sample size and age distribution of all confirmed influenza A cases from the INSIGHT study.
+To illustrate the impact of uneven sampling across age groups, we subsampled the AZDHS data to match the sample size and age distribution of all confirmed influenza A cases from the INSIGHT study.
 Filtering the AZDHS data in this way made differences in age-specific risk from H1N1 and H3N2 appear much smaller (Fig. S1D).

 The potential for age-specific sampling biases to erode or magnify the signal of imprinting effects highlights some limitations of existing epidemiological surveillance data, which in turn limited this study’s scope of inference.
 The largest, long-term epidemiological data sets on influenza come from massive, global surveillance efforts.
 But due to practical and economic constraints, these data are often collected opportunistically, meaning that sampling effort is uneven over time, and across age groups, and denominator data are rarely documented or shared.
-Furthermore, while some aspects of surveillance data are already shared publicly by WHO (42), and by the US CDC (43), data on patient ages is not currently reported, or is obscured by aggregation into broad age categories.
+Furthermore, while some aspects of surveillance data are already shared publicly by WHO (46), and by the US CDC (47), data on patient ages is not currently reported, or is obscured by aggregation into broad age categories.
 Focused clinical studies like INSIGHT can yield more extensive information on individual medical histories and on sampling denominators, but such clinical data sets may contain orders of magnitude fewer cases than state or country-wide surveillance data sets, and may not sample all age groups.
 Arguably, only epidemiological surveillance contains enough confirmed cases to characterize epidemic age distributions with precision across multiple countries and influenza seasons.
 Several hundred confirmed cases of each subtype are necessary in each sampled country and influenza season to populate epidemic distributions across the population (roughly 100 single years of age, or single years of birth).

 As we enter the era of big data, one of the next great challenges for influenza epidemiology will be to understand how measurable genetic and antigenic properties of the circulating viruses impact population-level outcomes, like age-specific risk, birth year-specific risk, vaccine effectiveness and cohort-specific attack rates.
-Thanks to ambitious and well-funded open science initiatives like the GISAID genetic database(44), and the Nextstrain project (27,45), the genetic and antigenic history of influenza circulation in humans is already well-documented and freely available to scientists.
-The difficulty of accessing corresponding antigenic and epidemiological data remains a key stumbling block.
-The expense and difficulty of maintaining large, public databases should not be taken for granted, and those responsible for collecting and curating high-quality data deserve more professional credit for their work.
-We emphatically echo earlier calls (46) for more systematic sharing of single year-of-age in influenza surveillance data, standardization of sampling effort, and reporting of age-specific denominators, which could represent a turning point in the scientific community’s ability to link influenza's genetic and antigenic properties with epidemiological outcomes.
+Thanks to ambitious and well-funded open science initiatives like the Influenza Research Database (48), the GISAID genetic database(49), and the Nextstrain project (28,50), the genetic and antigenic history of influenza circulation in humans is already well-documented and freely available to scientists.
+The difficulty of accessing corresponding antigenic and epidemiological data remains a key stumbling block, one that could be addressed in part by better recognizing the expense and difficulty of maintaining large public databases.
+We emphatically echo earlier calls (51) for more systematic sharing of single year-of-age in influenza surveillance data, standardization of sampling effort, and reporting of age-specific denominators, which could represent a turning point in the scientific community’s ability to link influenza's genetic and antigenic properties with epidemiological outcomes.

 Our results imply mortality from H1N1 may increase in the future as the imprinting status of elderly cohorts shifts.
-The vast majority of influenza-related deaths occur in adults over age 65, and H3N2 currently causes many times the number of fatalities as H1N1 (20,51).
+The vast majority of influenza-related deaths occur in adults over age 65, and H3N2 currently causes many times the number of fatalities as H1N1 (20,52).